1. Emergency use of the repeater has precedence over all other uses at all times.

 8. The repeater is set with a timeout function at approximately three minutes per FCC rules.
 If you make a continuous transmission beyond this time limit, the repeater will shut down your transmission.

-10. Transmissions for business purposes are illegal per FCC rules.
+10. Understand and abide by all Part 97 rules of the FCC.
+Transmissions for business purposes are illegal per FCC rules.

 Please review these operating guidelines from time to time so that you are aware of any updates we may make.